Task-Oriented Computation Offloading for Edge Inference: An Integrated Bayesian Optimization and Deep Reinforcement Learning Framework: System Model and Problem Formulation

 Here, $\bm{a}_t=\{a_{t,n},\forall n\}$ denotes the discrete degradation actions, and $\bm{b}_t=\{b_{t,n},\forall n\}$ represents the bandwidth allocation ratios, respectively. \eqref{prob1_const1} ensures feasible bandwidth allocation, while \eqref{prob1_const2} enforces variable boundaries.

 During real-time inference, the detection accuracy $c_{t,n}$ remains unavailable due to the absence of ground truth $\mathcal{B}^{\rm{GT}}_{t,n}$.
 To address this limitation, we leverage the confidence values associated with predicted bounding boxes $\hat{\mathcal{B}}_{t,n}$ from the object detection model.
 The cumulative confidence metric $\alpha_{t,n}$, defined as the sum of confidence values across all predicted bounding boxes $\hat{\mathcal{B}}_{t,n}$, provides a real-time accuracy proxy strongly correlated with actual detection performance \cite{galanopoulosAutoML2021a}.
-This enables us to reformulate the following alternative optimization problem:
+This enables us to reformulate the following alternative optimization problem {\footnote{{While it admits an equivalent per-slot decomposition, the long-term formulation in \eqref{prob2} represents a general starting point.
+It provides a consistent framework that can naturally accommodate future extensions involving inter-slot dependencies, e.g., device energy budgets and queue stability.}}}:

 where $\bm{h}_{t}=\{h_{t,n}, \forall n\}$ denotes the channel state of time slot $t$. $U_t(\bm{h}_t, \bm{a}_t,\bm{b}_t) = \sum^{N}_{n=1} \tilde{u}_{t,n}$ is the total utility of all EDs, with per-ED utility defined as